Logan's Run (TV series): Distribution and merchandising

 Despite its brief run, the show was sold overseas.
 It was shown in the United Kingdom by the ITV network in early 1978, though times varied per region.
-It was also shown in Australia late 1977, in France in 1978, in Spain in 1982 and in Italy in 1984.
+It was also shown in Australia late 1977, in France in 1978, in Spain in 1982 (titled La fuga de Logan) and in Italy in 1984.
 It was also broadcast on Channel One in New Zealand.
+Known in Mexico as Fuga en el siglo XXIII, aired on the national networkTelevisa's XHGC-Canal 5, this series broadcast left a lasting impression on a generation of mexican viewers.

 The Mego Corporation had planned to release a line of Logan's Run toys in conjunction with the series.
 Prototypes were made for several 10 in action figures, but the cancellation of the show prompted Mego to change their minds and cancel production.

 Home media

 The complete run of the series was released by Warner Home Video on Region 1 DVD on April 10, 2012.